Guide to Fall Alarms

 The cost of telecare services varies depending on the supplier and what features and benefits their products and services include.

-Some providers, including Telecare24, will ask new customers to pay a one-time setup fee.
+Many providers, including Telecare24, will ask new customers to pay a one-time setup fee.

 For wearable devices that are paired to a base unit, most fall sensors have a range of up to 200m from the base unit.
 This is the maximum distance you can be from the base unit while your fall sensor can still raise the alert when activated.